pivotal-cf/cf-redis-smoke-tests/README.md

 1. Find or create the appropriate environment config file in `assets/`

-1. Modify the `.envrc` to point to the config file identified
+1. Modify the `.envrc` to point to the config file identified.
+Can use a toolsmiths environment cf api credentials

 1. Run `direnv allow`